sebastiangrebe/nmgn/README.md

-# nmgn
-The NMGN stack uses NestJS, MongoDB, GraphQL and Next.js for simple and scalable fullstack JS applications
+Welcome to the NMGN stack